eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v16.md

 bounded L-BFGS-B polish only when the *final* fixed-chronogram rate solve misses the existing gradient tolerance.
 It accepts the polish only when its objective is non-worsening to floating-point precision and its projected gradient does not increase.
+If objective-relative L-BFGS-B termination still leaves the gradient above tolerance, bound-aware Newton steps directly refine stationarity under the same acceptance rule.
 This does not change the model, lambda, objective, or convergence threshold.

 ## Frozen development replay